RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-01-ejectdisks-written-in-rubymotion-for-os-x.markdown

 categories: [Ruby, RubyMotion]
 ---
 {% imgcap right /images/time-machine-backup-disks.png Redundancy rocks. %}
-No matter how much we spend on our computing equipment, the data we create and use is worth much more.
+No matter how much money we spend on our computing equipment, the data we create and use is worth more.
 The best data protection employs a backup systems with several levels of redundancy.

 My backup system starts with Apple's [Time Machine](http://www.apple.com/findouthow/mac/#timemachinebasics), which handles first level backups painlessly in the background.
 Time machine is even more effective when multiple disks are used.
 I like to combine that with a couple of online solutions (Crash Plan and Drop Box) with GitHub for source code and Evernote for notes.
 Redundancy is a good thing.
 <!--more-->